Your Mac’s Mail app is a powerful email client, and for many, the default app configuration in plenty for getting day-to-day email tasks done.

 Apart from all the stock buttons and features you see at the top of the Mail app right now, there are also a hidden array of buttons that can be added to the toolbar for your convenience.

-To customize the toolbar of your Mac’s Mail app, you’ll want to right click anywhere in the toolbar and then choose the Customize Toolbar… option from the menu that pops up.
+To customize the Mac Mail toolbar, you’ll want to right click anywhere in the toolbar and then choose the Customize Toolbar… option from the menu that pops up.

 This will bring up the toolbar editing interface.
 From here, you will get a load of buttons and features you can add or remove from the existing toolbar:

-By default, you only get the following buttons in the toolbar:
+By default, you only get the following buttons in the Mac Mail toolbar:

 - Get new mail